MoonDragon-MD/pySubTTS/README.md

 It will strictly respect the subtitle timestamps if you want it to.

+The offline version uses the native tts of the operating system you are using, on linux it uses the preinstalled "espeak" but since it sounds bad I recommend using the online version, while for windows it is fine and you can also install nicer voices from third party companies

 ### Dependencies
 FFMPEG installed in the system or portable.
 If portable, copy the executables: